One of the most underrated accessories for a passenger car these days – the roof racks.

 - Bars – Available for multiple sizes.

-That kind of roofs has certain fixpoints.
+That kind of roof has certain fixpoints.

 See the installation video on YOUTUBE (duration 1m25sec)